kaufmanno/make_project/docs/source/index.rst

 * activate the virtual environment

-nQb8or uses the config.sh script to to setup the main project properties such as its name or remote git repository.
+nQb8or uses the config.sh script to setup the main project properties such as its name or remote git repository.

 .. note:: some parts of this documentations such as the examples and the API reference are default features of the projects generated with nQb8or.